ytaras/ytaras.github.io/source/_posts/2013-04-29-scala_workshop_0.markdown

 Anyway, I always wanted to create some end-to-end project using Scala technologies - but never did as  I'm working with completely different technology set.
-So, I decided to come up with some fake business need and implement it.
+So, I decided to come up with some fake business idea and implement it.
 I'm going to use interesting libraries like Akka and Scalaz in that task, God help me!
 I'm going to describe things step by step so people with no experience in Scala can pick it up and proceed